Colsai/scott_data606/Project_Proposal.md

 - What are some themes and trends we can view from looking at the projects that OIG is undertaking?
 (Locations, focus areas, topics)
 - Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?
 - How do we connect these outcomes to OIG's priority outcomes?
 *Priority Outcomes*
-1. Minimizing risks to beneficiaries and
+1. Minimizing risks to beneficiaries &
 2. Safeguarding programs from improper payments and fraud.
+- Do specific types of audits/investigations yield the best ROI?
+(ROI data and repayment data is included in the unstructured text)

 **4. Where do you get the data to analyze and help answer your questions (creditability of source, quality of data, size of data, attributes of data. etc.)?**
 - HHS OIG displays all public projects, which can be found at https://oig.hhs.gov/reports-and-publications/workplan/.